Coronavirus latest: Europe imposes drastic curbs to fight outbreak | DW | 17.03.2020

 Content reviewing cannot be be done at home due to "due to safety, privacy and legal reasons."

-03:35 Here's a round-up of recent measures set to be implemented by countries in Western Europe to stem the virus:
+03:35 Here's a round-up of recent measures set to be implemented by European countries to stem the spread of coronavirus (SARS CoV 2):

 In Germany, residents will wake up to bans on religious gatherings and ceremonies with closures of playgrounds and non-essential stores.
 Local and regional train services will be reduced.
 The country closed its borders Monday to France, Austria, Luxembourg, Denmark and Switzerland.